Skip to main content

 Data centers & power

-FERC large-load rules, power contracts, grid queues, transformer lead times, cooling, siting, and labor around AI load — primary pace-setters this cycle.
+PJM summer operations, DOE order windows, FERC large-load rules, power contracts, grid queues, and cooling — operational pace-setters this cycle.

 System Layer